Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

     - IP addresses for all manager nodes

-      To obtain the list of all required hosts, run the following command from the directory containing the `mke4.yaml` file:
+      To obtain the list of all required hosts, run the following command from the directory that contains the `mke4.yaml` file:

       ```bash
       HOSTS=$(yq '[(.spec.apiServer.externalAddress, .spec.hosts.[] | select(.role == "controller+worker") | .ssh.address)] | join(" ")' mke4.yaml)